mvk/blog.wooh.hu/content/post/switching-to-chromebook-part-2.md

 ![c9.io template](/images/chromeos/cloud9_template.png)

 When you're creating a new workspace, you can choose a default template.
-It means your linux box will have a lot of specific things pre-installed and will spare you space, becaues you won't need to install them.
+It means your linux box will have a lot of specific things pre-installed and will spare you space, because you won't need to install them.
 Everything you install on your linux box will be counted too in your disk usage.

 ![cloud9ide](/images/chromeos/cloud91.png)

-After creating the workspace it will boot up your linux box called container (docker) and put some default files on it's disks and pop up the UI.
+After creating the workspace it will boot up your linux box called container (docker) and put some default files on the disks and pop up the UI.
 I found it very convenient.
 You can highly customize the UI.
 Change the layout, but I think the default works the best.
-You have your file lest on the left, edited files on the top/right and your terminal on bottom/right.
+You have your file list on the left, edited files on the top/right and your terminal on bottom/right.

 If you're a paid customer, you can even use SSH workspaces so you can use your own box as a workspace.
 Sometimes that would be useful, but since I'm on a free plan, I can SSH in, sync my files and do what I need to do.